 GNHDTM was launched in 2012 in Shanghai, China.
 The inaugural theme was 'Biodiversity' and involved more than 500 students.
-Participation increased enormously in its second year with around 2,200 students representing provinces throughout China as well as Hawaii.
+Participation enormously increased in its second year with around 2200 students representing provinces throughout China as well as Hawaii.
 The theme for the second year of GNHDTM was 'Great Migrations'.
-In 2014, the theme was 'Adaptability, Resiliency, Sustainability' and in 2015, the theme was 'Nature's Great Events'.
+In 2014, the theme was 'Adaptability, Resiliency, Sustainability.'
+GNHD 2015, the theme was 'Nature's Great Events' and in 2016 theme was 'Guanxi: Relationships in Nature.'

-In only four years, GNHD continues to expand, with more students from a growing list of cities and countries participating each year.
-Since 2012, more than 7,138 students have participated in GNHD.
+In only five years, GNHD continues to expand, with more students from a growing list of cities and countries participating each year.
+Since 2012, more than 8,539 students have joined GNHD.

-In 2016 the international league will be enlarged, as teams from Hong Kong, Thailand, Cambodia, Laos, the United States and other countries in the Southeast Asia region will participate in the program.
-The theme for 2016 is 'Guanxi: Relationships in Nature.'
+In 2017 the international league will be enlarged, as teams from Hong Kong, Thailand, Cambodia, Laos, the United States, Myanmar, Vietnam, Philippines and many countries in Southeast Asia region and its neighbors will participate in the program.
+The theme for 2017 is 'Scales of Nature: From Micro to Macro.'

-Structure Overview
+Structure